 Types of construction for volunteers

 The construction varies depending on the progress of the homes.
-Some of the tasks include framing, roofing, and siding.
-Volunteers may also have the opportunity to work a home repair project.
+Some of the tasks include framing, roofing and siding.
+Volunteers may also have the opportunity to work on a home repair project.
 All tools and construction site materials will be provided by the affiliate.

 Anywhere in Benton County, typically Corvallis or Philomath